-- 16. We also review and report on other information published within the annual accounts including the management commentary, annual governance statement and the remuneration report.
+- 16. We also review and report on other information published within the annual accounts including the Management Commentary, Governance Statement, and the Remuneration Report.
 We give an opinion on whether these have been compiled in accordance with the appropriate regulations and frameworks in our independent auditor's report. - 17.
-We also read and consider any information in the annual accounts other than the financial statements and audited part of the remuneration report and report any uncorrected material misstatements.
+We also read and consider any information in the annual accounts other than the financial statements and audited part of the remuneration report and report on any uncorrected material misstatements.